Robjects-Timers/Timer_v0/README.md

  Next we have option number two, which ultimately still uses the speaker, but doesn't involve utilizing an extra battery which would cost materials, size, and Project clutter (as suggestted in #1).
 Instead,  we can create a creative solution that splits the USB power source prior to the attachment  into the hardware, which would ultimately split the power source in parallel with one pathway still being the the input of the timer (with microusb male headers) requiring minimum of 50 mA and the other pathway powering the speaker PCB (in Normally Open configuration) only when the relay is turned on.
 This means after accounting how much current is needed (estimateed from speaker's 12V/15mA specification), the estimated (650mA current required when relay turns on would allow concurrent power to both the timer and speaker. been load to the speaker attached to.

  let's first attempt option #4  as this keeps intended speaker in the solution without having to configure additional components which require manual hardwiring which reduces intended modularization of hardwareAs we need to manually hardwire some components and ensure notification system will suffice.

- using some hardware hacks that I've learned over having to configure so many different circuits,  I will utilize one of my favorite methods that do not require soldering, gluing spray, connectors, or any extra tools apart from the potential splicing tool to make a node/junction connecting many terminals from different components in a circuit.
+> Ideally, you don't need any soldering to do this project; however, depending on cost, materials, and/or preference, you might want/need to solder or use additional hardware to make sure each seperate electronic in the overall build has the ability to connect to the designated termianal, and that each connection is tightly secure, and there are no loose wires.
+Last thing you want prior to creating your first prototype is your circuit to start disconnecting pins due to loose and flimsy wires that couldn't have been avoided with better hardware configuration tools. .I'll be thinking the hardware as I explained the guide, but feel free to click here to see the full list.

  Using ['Type-E Lever Wire Connectors"](https://amzn.to/3NW4eHX) with a Y splitter that splits one input into 2 options such as a [microusb (Micro micro to dual male micro headers) type](https://amzn.to/3NUKOmL) or a [or a USB (1 Male input, 2 USB Female](https://amzn.to/41XZaIH) to allow split on cheap wire instead of splicing the product, you can allow one end for the hardware and another for the speaker as shown below

  [image of speaker with usb]

- By no means are these components are not required which is why I placed these supplementary components apart from hardware required in beginning of instructions.
-Additionally, or those that refuse to buy the extra components, and/or don't create circuits often, you could just as easily manually splice your own wires in formation ([use link as reference only](https://amzn.to/3tC23Ct)).
-With many alternatives in connecting nodes (i.e., breadboard, spade connectors, and/or soldering iron), please do not feel forced to buy products you will only use once.
+For those that don't want or have much use in the extra components,  you could just as easily manually splice your own wires following the splicing configuration ([seen here](https://amzn.to/3tC23Ct)).
+Choose one 2 wires you are okay with splicing and configure both methods shown in product: one for connecting the header to the timer and another for connecting pins to the speaker circuit.
+For joining the nodes, feel free to be creative with the electronic hardware you have as there are many alternatives in connecting 2 junctions to the same node (i.e., breadboard, spade connectors, and/or soldering iron, hot-air gun with covers), please do not feel forced to buy products you will only use once.

+After pulling out the cable or turning power off, you can connect the switch to the timer pcb (momentary push button).
+I utilized the positive and negative pins (left, bottom two pin connections) enabled by our 5V USB connection (seen below):

+Then, attached one wire into the positive header from the 2 pins on the bottom left terminal connections on the timer hardware and placed to one terminal connection prong of my button hardware. , I attached the second prong to the High-level trigger input connection (or the positive trigger on seven segment variation) due to the output being ~5V due to powering from a usb connection.
+Lastly, I connected the ground terminal from our power supply enabled from the 5V connection to the common ground (middle pin of three).
+Once connection have been made, pressing the switchs enabled triggering of the relay, as confirmed with clickikng sound and LED notification without the need for an external source of power.

+See below for configuration after all steps are done.

+- **Tools that drastically reduce connecting wires (with links):**
-  However, using these shortcut will definitely save you in time on effort used, **especially** if you constanting like working with electronics.
-This is because often times, despite detailed time and effort in simulation, real-time prototypes fail to work due to unforseen problems that couldn't have been calculated
+Using these shortcut will definitely save you in time on effort used, **especially** if you constanting like working with electronics.

-##### Hardware Notes [TODO: finish afff linkslater]:
-Ideally, you don't need any soldering to do this project; however, depending on cost, materials, and/or preference, you might need or just want to solder connections to make sure each button prong has a cable, each connection is tightly secure, and there are no loose wires.

-Let's face it, soldering takes time, especially if you haven't learned the practice, or practiced solder lately.
-Before you commit or groan from the fact that you might, please take a look at these hardware options that literally remove the need to solder altogether.
-These prototyping essentials and wiring helpers I keep a part of my prototyping toolkit to remove the need to take annoying and arduous time in testing reducing hours, days, to even week delays in getting a working solution:

 Wiring two different wires (No Breadboard, No Soldering, No Splicing required):
 1. E-type inline connectors
 2. 1-to-1 inline connectors